What is your most recent writing project or what is a piece you’ve had published recently?

 When you are sitting down to write, what is the first thing you do?

 What are the most pressing demands for your time, energy, labor (including emotional labor)?
+What has worked best for you in terms of balancing those demands with writing?

 What are the ideal conditions for your creativity?